-In addition to the expertise available from parties, the Review Board may also choose to hire expert advisors to provide technical expertise on specific aspects of the environmental assessment.
-The Review Board will place advance notice on the public registry for this environmental assessment of its intent to hire a specific expert along with their qualifications and a disclosure letter, and allow parties to comment before making a final decision on retaining the advisor.
+In addition to the expertise available from parties, the Review Board may also choose to hire an expert advisor to provide technical expertise on specific aspects of the environmental assessment.
+In the event that an expert advisor is hired, the Review Board will place notice on the public registry of the qualifications of the expert advisor along with a disclosure letter.